 How to pick an electric heater?

-Electric tent heaters are safer than propane gas or halogen heaters -especially if you're using it to warm a tent.
-They are also lightweight, and you don’t need to carry a separate propane tank to power your heater.
+Electric tent heaters are safer than propane gas or halogen heaters -especially if you're using them to warm a tent.
+They are also lightweight; you don’t need a separate propane tank to power your heater.

 The only disadvantage of an electric tent heater is that it can consume large amounts of electricity.
 This means that you will need a way to supplement the power from your car battery at some point, but more on this later.

-Before we talk about how to power your electric heater off your car battery, let’s briefly take a look at some tips on how to pick the best electric tent heater for your trip.
+Before we talk about how to power your electric heater off your car battery, let’s briefly look at some tips on picking the best electric tent heater for your trip.

 Portability

-Getting a portable yet powerful electric heater means that you don’t have to give up a lot of space in your car when you’re packing, and you still get the right amount of heat for your tent.
-Keep in mind, however, that the ideal electric heater is not always the smallest.
+Getting a portable yet powerful electric heater means you don’t have to give up much space in your car when packing, and you still get the right amount of heat for your tent.
+However, remember that the ideal electric heater is not always the smallest.
 You may save a lot of space in your car but fail to get the right amount of heat that you need at camp.

 It is important to strike a balance between an electric heater with a compact size and one that can produce the right amount of heat.
 Heaters that are not powerful enough will have to use additional energy to warm up your tent, wasting energy.
 If the heater is too powerful, your tent will become uncomfortable fast.

-Here is a quick guide on how to determine the amount of heat that you need for your tent.
+Here is a quick guide on determining the amount of heat you need for your tent.

-- Compute the total volume of space inside your tent.
-You can normally find this in the tent’s packaging or label.
+1. Compute the total volume of space inside your tent.
+You can typically find this in the tent’s packaging or label.

-- If you don’t find this in the tent’s packaging, multiply the length, width, and height of the tent in feet.
+• If you don’t find this in the tent’s packaging, multiply the tent's length, width, and height in feet.

-- Subtract the temperature forecast outside the tent from the ideal temperature that you want your electric heater to maintain.
+1. Subtract the temperature forecast outside the tent from the ideal temperature you want your electric heater to maintain.

 Included Safety Features